 English Ivy as an Indoor Houseplant

 Ivy is a common houseplant, which is somewhat surprising since it is considerably more finicky indoors than it is outdoors.
-Ivy doesn't much like the artificially warmed, dry air found in most heated and air-conditioned homes today.
+Ivy doesn't really like the artificially warmed, dry air found in most heated homes.
+It's also not a big fan of air conditioning either.
 Nevertheless, ivies continue to be seen throughout garden centers because of their beauty.
 Properly grown, ivies make wonderful trailing plants, climbing plants, and even indoor topiaries.

 In both winter and summer, ivy likes bright light but avoid direct sunlight in summer.
 In winter, plants may accept a bit of direct sunlight.